Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Sole proprietorships and freelancers

-Small companies and small entrepreneurs
+Small businesses and small entrepreneurs

-• make a profit of more than 60,000 euros in a financial year.
+• achieve a profit of more than €60,000 in a financial year.

 Important terms for the P&L